KimoriWasTaken/ValheimEndgame/README.md

 ## Known Issues:
 - In rare instances dying seems to decrease performance and spams an error that is being investigated
-- EpicLoot seems to push you into Tier3 (iron) loot seemingly at random
+- EpicLoot pushes you into Tier3 (iron) loot seemingly at random
 - Monk needs 400 stamina for his flying kick sometimes

 ## Mods Included, configured and balanced: